-Well, the previous post ‘On Indicas and Afghanicas’ may be the least timely in the history of blogging.
-It turns out that on April 3rd 2020, John McPartland and Ernest Small published a new taxonomy for Cannabis.
-It’s entitled, A classification of endangered high-THC cannabis (Cannabis sativa subsp. indica) domesticates and their wild relatives, and it’s available for download here.
-The supplementary materal is available here.
+After posting ‘On Indicas and Afghanicas’ I then discover that on April 3rd 2020, John McPartland and Ernest Small already published a new taxonomy for Cannabis.
+Crucial reading, it’s entitled A classification of endangered high-THC cannabis (Cannabis sativa subsp. indica) domesticates and their wild relatives, and it’s available for download here.
+The supplementary material is available here.

 On the Indica versus Sativa narrative, which is what’s likely to be of most interest to aficionados, a quick summary is as follows:

 At least 32,600 years ago, true wild ancestral populations of subsp. indica diverged into two distinct groups, driven by climatic conditions in South and Central Asia.
 Respectively, these were var. himalayensis and var. asperrima.
 Adaptation then caused their habitat isolation, creating a reproductive barrier.

 Subsequent domestication (i.e., selection by humans) drove their further divergence into Indicas (var. afghanica) and Sativas (var. indica).
 The terms Indica and Sativa can be used accurately to refer to some original Asian domesticates (“landraces”), but not to describe modern hybrid slop.
 Though note that many landraces are hybrids between these two formal botanical varieties.

 The wild-type populations, var. himalayensis and var. asperrima, are invaluable reservoirs of biodiversity.
 Their importance for the future of Cannabis cannot be overstated.
 They are critically endangered and urgently need to be preserved in seed banks.

 The new study is an essential read.
 The abstract is as follows: